SoarGroup/SoarGroup.github.io/docs/reference/cli/cmd_chunk.md

 known source of a correctness issue by looking at the output of the chunk stats command.
 It has specific statistics for some of the sources, while others can be gleaned indirectly.
-For example, if the stats show that some rules required repair, you know that your agent testing or augmenting a previous result in a substate.
+For example, if the stats show that some rules required repair, you know that your agent is testing or augmenting a previous result in a substate.

 ### chunk allow-local-negations